sruben1/Text-Terminal/README.md

 To save your new changes to the file use <kbd>Ctrl</kbd> + <kbd>S</kbd>.
 To exit the editor use <kbd>Ctrl</kbd> + <kbd>L</kbd>.

+If for some reason you wish to recover a previous file state but accidentally overwrote it by saving new changes: temporary backups are made of the original file before each save in `/tmp/TxTinternal-filebackup-*` or if it was the first save operation `/tmp/TxTinternal-OrigState-*`.